21690 Red Rum Drive

 Email: [email protected]

-For more information or to purchase Paraben’s digital forensics software, visit their website.
+For more product information or to purchase the software, click here.

 About Paraben Corporation:

 Paraben Corporation is an investigative technology company.
-The only woman-owned digital forensics technology company in the United States, Paraben was founded in 1999 and quickly established itself as a leader in specialized computer forensic software.
+As a U.S. woman owned company, Paraben was founded in 1999 and quickly established itself as a leader in specialized computer forensic software.
 Paraben’s line of computer forensic tools for PDA, email analysis, and other computer-related investigations led to the release of the first commercial tool for performing cell phone forensics in 2004.
 Paraben continues to innovate as a leader in mobile forensics and digital forensics technology by providing innovative solutions to the cutting edge problems facing the digital forensic investigator.

 Paraben has its corporate headquarters in Ashburn, Va., with a satellite offices in Tennessee, and Utah.
 Paraben offers training classes at locations throughout the United States, the United Kingdom, Europe and Australia.
 Paraben provides effective results and innovative investigative technology.